 Act 174 Maps.
-As required by the state under Act 174, TRORC has mapped areas of Norwich that have potential for renewable energy generation (see Appendix B).
+As required by the state under Act 174, tRoRc has mapped areas of norwich that have potential for renewable energy generation (see Appendix B).

-The maps for solar potential rely heavily on analyzing aspect (south-facing landforms are most suitable for solar generation).
-The maps do not correct for features that will limit uptake of solar projects including: current land use and lot boundaries, extent of forest cover, proximity to roads, and distance to electric distribution (particularly 3-phase power and transmission infrastructure).
-Each of these factors presents serious limitations to utility scale (>500 kW) solar energy development.
+the maps for solar potential rely heavily on analyzing aspect (south-facing landforms are most suitable for solar generation). the maps do not correct for features that will limit uptake of solar projects including: current land use and lot boundaries, extent of forest cover, proximity to roads, and distance to electric distribution (particularly 3-phase power and transmission infrastructure). each of these factors presents serious limitations to utility scale (>500 kW) solar energy development.

 At present, the most salient factors for determining where non-residential renewable energy projects may feasibly be located is proximity to the existing power grid (3-phase power and transmission lines) and the capacity of the grid to accommodate additional load.
-As of 2019, the GMP Solar Map 2.0 indicated that there were system limitations on the circuit along the Thetford-Norwich border and to the far west of Norwich near the Sharon town-line.
-Norwich operates on circuit 71G1 of the Wilder substation, which the utility lists as having 72 percent of its capacity remaining (approximately 10.2 MW).
-Therefore, installation of numerous 150 kW solar arrays is feasible.
-Three-phase power lines currently run along Main Street as far as Willey Hill Road, Route 5 South, and Route 5 North (to just south of Farrell Farm Road).
+As of 2019, the GMP solar Map 2.0 indicated that there were system limitations on the circuit along the thetford-norwich border and to the far west of norwich near the sharon town-line. norwich operates on circuit 71G1 of the Wilder substation, which the utility lists as having 72 percent of its capacity remaining (approximately 10.2 MW). therefore, installation of numerous 150 kW solar arrays is feasible. three-phase power lines currently run along Main street as far as Willey Hill Road, Route 5 south, and Route 5 north (to just south of Farrell Farm Road).
 Beyond these areas infrastructure upgrades would be required for larger projects.

 SOLAR POWER.
-The EAN Dashboard identifies 190 small PV sites in Norwich, with a total capacity of almost 1,800 kW (approximately 11 percent of the generation goal).
-The Norwich Energy Committee tracks solar installations, including households that have purchased shares of solar projects located in other towns.
-This count tallies 283 residences, businesses, or churches that have "gone solar" - more projects of this scale and type are likely.
-The EAN Dashboard ranks Norwich 12th out of 250 towns in Vermont for the number of solar electric sites.
+The EAN Dashboard identifies (NO LONGER CORRECT) 190 small PV sites in norwich, with a total capacity of almost 1,800 kW (approximately 11 percent of the generation goal). the norwich energy committee tracks solar installations, including households that have purchased shares of solar eneRG projects located in other towns. this count tallies 283 residences, businesses, or churches that have "gone solar" - more projects of this scale and type are likely. the eAn Dashboard ranks norwich 12th out of 250 towns in Vermont for the number of solar electric sites.

-While large scale development of solar energy will require proximity to a substation and three phase power, the utility grid in Norwich is well-suited for projects of about 150kW or smaller.
-Using the Act 174 mapping methodology 6,341 acres out of a total 28, 620 acres in Norwich has solar potential (southern facing slopes).
-But, 22,116 acres (or 77 percent) of Norwich is forested.
+While large scale development of solar energy will require proximity to a substation and three phase power, the utility grid in norwich is well-suited for projects of about 150kW or smaller.
+Using the Act 174 mapping methodology 6,341 acres out of a total 28, 620 acres in norwich has solar potential (southern facing slopes).
+But, 22,116 acres (or 77 percent) of norwich is forested.
 About 67 percent of the area identified as having solar potential is currently under forest.
 Aside from the economic cost of clearing, the release of carbon from cleared lands would diminish the climate benefits of solar development on these sites.
-The mapping of solar potential also includes the Right-of-Way (ROW) for interstate 1-91 and other lands not available for development.
+The mapping of solar potential also includes the Right-of-Way (RoW) for interstate 1-91 and other lands not available for development.